xenia-sh/kaggle_miscellaneous/README.md

 # kaggle_miscellaneous

-This is a repository where I plan to store code / materials related to past kaggle competitions.
+This is a repository where I plan to store code / materials related to past Kaggle competitions.
 Currently, here are the scripts of Santader Product Recommendation competition.

 What I've done is described in detail here: